Venomtron/Icarus-Mods/README.md

 CRAFTING:

-- Ballistic and Tazer arrows can now be crafted in fabacator bench.
+- Ballistic and Tazer arrows can now be crafted in fabricator bench.

-- Electic deep ore miner - Solar panel & electric wire moved to machining bench.
+- Electric deep ore miner - Solar panel & electric wire moved to machining bench.
 Recipes changed to reflect

 - Fur To Fiber: 5 fur = 100 fiber